I am as stiff as a board. I have never been able to touch my toes. How can I do yoga?

 What does asana mean?

-Asana refers to the postures we practice in Hatha yoga.
-In the Yoga Sutras of Patanjali, sthira sukham asanam means asana is a steady, comfortable seat.
+Asana refers to the postures we practice.
+In the Yoga Sutras of Patanjali, sthira sukham asanam means to resolutely abide in the good space; a steady, comfortable seat.
 Every asana must incorporate the balance between steadiness and joy or strength and ease.
-Otherwise, it would be just exercise or relaxation not yoga...union, yoking.
+Otherwise, it would be just exercise or relaxation not yoga…union, yoking.

 I am nervous about coming to a class where there are a lot of people who have been doing yoga for a long time.
 Will I look like a dork?